Permits

 National Park Backcountry Permits require a reservation for all National Park backcountry campgrounds to be used on your trip, and are subject to campground availability.
 National Park backcountry campground online reservations, modifications and cancellations cost $11.50 (in addition to Backcountry Permit fees).
 Reservations, modifications and cancellations by phone cost $13.50.

-All national parks along the GDT now accept online reservations (reservation.pc.gc.ca) with the exception of Waterton Lakes National Park.
+All national parks along the GDT now accept online reservations (reservation.pc.gc.ca).
 Thru-hikers planning a long-distance trek through multiple national parks are recommended to reserve campgrounds online where available and then if necessary, call each applicable national park office to complete other required campground reservations, including random camping locations, and get any duplicate reservation fees reimbursed.

 Random camping is allowed in the following sections of the GDT within National Parks but a Backcountry Permit (random camping permit) is still required: Amiskwi valley in Yoho; Howse Pass Trail in Banff; Miette River Trail, Colonel Pass, and Calumet in Jasper.
 You must call a national park visitor centre directly in order to obtain a random camping permit as they are not available online.